South Kalgoorlie Gold Mine: South Kalgoorlie

 The South Kal operation, together with Dioro's 49% stake in the Frog's Leg mine were part of a takeover war between Avoca Resources and Ramelius Resources.
 Avoca, owner of the Higginsville Gold Mine and Ramelius, owner of the Wattle Dam Gold Mine, both in the area south of Kalgoorlie, were both interested in acquiring Dioro to combine their existing operations with Dioro's.
 After a failed bid by Avoca in August 2009 and a subsequent extension to the bid by Ramelius, Avoca made a new offer for Dioro on 29 December 2009, despite having earlier declared that its August bid was final.

 Avoca, owner of the mine at the time, merged in with Anatolia Minerals Development Limited in 2011 to form Alacer Gold.
 Alacer Gold, in turn, sold its Australian operations, consisting of South Kalgoorlie and the Higginsville Gold Mine, to Metals X in September 2013 for A$40 million.
-Metals X took ownership of the mine on 1 October 2013 and operated it through its subsidiary Westgold Resources.
+Metals X took ownership of the mine on 1 October 2013 and operated it through its subsidiary Westgold.
 In 2016, Metals X and Westgold de-merged, with the latter retaining ownership of the gold mining operations, including South Kalgoorlie.

 Westgold Resources, in turn, sold the mine in March 2018 for A$80 million to Northern Star Resources, of which A$20 minion was paid in cash and the remainder in shares.
 The mine subsequently became part of the company's Kalgoorlie Operations, which consist of the South Kalgoorlie mine, the Kanowna Belle Gold Mine, the Kundana Gold Mine and the East Kundana Joint Venture (51 percent Northern Star Resources owned).
 At this point, mining at the South Kalgoorlie mine was carried out exclusively underground.